realpython/python-guide/docs/scenarios/imaging.rst

 .. todo::
     Add introduction about image manipulation and its Python libraries.

+Most image processing and manipulation techniques can be carried out effectively using two libraries: Python Imaging Library (PIL)  and OpenSource Computer Vision (OpenCV).

+A brief description of both is given below.

 Python Imaging Library
 ----------------------

-The `Python Imaging Library <http://www.pythonware.com/products/pil/>`_, or PIL for short, is *the* library for image manipulation in Python.
+The `Python Imaging Library <http://www.pythonware.com/products/pil/>`_, or PIL for short, is one of the core libraries for image manipulation in Python.
 Unfortunately, its development has stagnated, with its last release in 2009.

 Luckily for you, there's an actively-developed fork of PIL called